ubesluttsom/IN4230/exam1/README.md

 > A flow chart summarizing the flow of execution on both the client and server
 > side.

+I have interpreted "client" and "server" to mean ping client and ping server, not sure if this is correct, though.

 ```
       PING CLIENT                      PING SERVER